HarshitKaushik/java-cheat-sheet/README.md

 #### Exception
 Exception is used when a programmer can handle the exception.
 #### Un-checked exception
 RuntimeException and classes that extend RuntimeException are called unchecked exceptions.
-For Example: RuntimeException, UnCheckedException, UnCheckedException2 are unchecked or RunTime Exceptions.
+For example, RuntimeException, UnCheckedException, UnCheckedException2 are unchecked or RunTime Exceptions.
 These are subclasses of RuntimeException (which means they are subclasses of Exception also.)
 #### checked exception
 Other Exception Classes (which don't fit the earlier definition).
 These are also called Checked Exceptions.
 Exception, CheckedException1,CheckedException2 are checked exceptions.
 They are subclasses of Exception which are not subclasses of RuntimeException.

 #### Throwing RuntimeException in method

-Method addAmounts in Class AmountAdder adds amounts.
+Method `addAmounts` in Class `AmountAdder` adds amounts.
 If amounts are of different currencies it throws an exception.

 ```java
 class Amount {